surfscape/surfscape/README.md

-# surfscape
+# SurfScape

-Monorepo for the web portal and projects sites
+Rewrite of SurfScape with new features and new base, built with Astro 5.